omidsakhi/caffe-maker/README.md

 # Status (WIP)

 This is a work in progress.
 Lots of features are still missing from the application.
 The application gives you the .prototxt file.
-But the file is currenly incomplete.
-It does contain connection between layers but no parameters yet.
+Some parameters (specifically those with repeat) are still missing from the prototxt file.

 # Requirments